JonPReilly/JobBard/README.md

 ## Cool, so another job board?
   No- better.
 Why?
-    Job boards focus on keeping you on their site to view and apply jobs.
+    Job boards focus on keeping you on their site to view and apply to jobs.
 JobBard finds and links to jobs on **every** site including Stackoverflow, Github, and Google careers to name a few.

 ## What about application tracking?
   Standard job boards also have a key problem.
 The application tracking system isn't built for the user.
 JobBard gives the user a system to track application statuses for jobs (again, from **every** source).
 This included changing application status (phone interview, on-site, etc), taking down notes, seting up interview times, etc.